emdonahue/ngram/README.md

 Options:
 	-h 	Prints this help menu
-	-l LEFTPADDING	Amount of left padding at the beginning of lines -n N	N of ngram
+	-n N	N of ngram
+	-s SKIPLEN	Enables skipgrams of skip length SKIPLEN -u 	Unordered.
+Prints ngrams in alphabetical order regardless of ordere encountered in the text.
 	-p PADCHAR	Character to use for padding.
-Defaults to _ -r RIGHTPADDING	Amount of right padding at the end of lines -s SKIPLEN	Enables skipgrams of skip length SKIPLEN
+Defaults to _ -l LEFTPADDING	Amount of left padding at the beginning of lines -r RIGHTPADDING	Amount of right padding at the end of lines
 ```
 ## TODO
 - Make RIGHTPAD explicit length optional and default to computing enough padding to make every word ngram-initial